-Students may be re-admitted to school after an illness when they meet the following criteria:
+Students may be readmitted to school after an illness when they meet the following criteria:

-- Free of fever for 24 hours without medication (e.g., Tylenol, Motrin, Advil, etc.) - 24 hours after beginning antibiotic therapy (for strep, scarlet fever, impetigo) - One medicated shampoo treatment (lice) - Vomiting and/or diarrhea has not reoccurred in the 12 hours before school starts in the morning.
+- Free of fever for 24 hours without medication (e.g., Tylenol, Motrin, Advil, etc.) - 24 hours after beginning antibiotic therapy (for strep, scarlet fever, impetigo) - One medicated shampoo treatment (lice) - Vomiting and/or diarrhea has not recurred in the 12 hours before school starts in the morning. - COVID-19 protocols have been met (see below)

-Coronavirus (COVID-19)